 The name Eth-kazin consists of two elements.
-The first part is the same as the adverb עתה ('atta), but may also be the noun עת ('et), meaning time, postfixed by the particle of direction ה.
+The first part is the same as the adverb עתה ('atta), meaning now, but may also be the noun עת ('et), meaning time, post-fixed by the particle of direction ה.
 Both come from the verb ענה ('ana I), meaning to answer:

 The second part of our name is probably the same as the noun קצון (qasin), which denotes a decision making person:

 The verb קצץ (qasas) means to remove by cutting off.
 Noun קץ (qes) means end.
 Adjective קיצון (qison) means outermost or at the end.

 The verb קצה (qasa) also means to cut off.
 Nouns קצה (qaseh), קצה (qasa), קצה (qeseh), קצו (qasu), קצת (qesat) all mean end.
 Sometimes these words indicate a mere corner (the "end" of a wall), and sometimes a combination of them convey an "end to end" or "whole" of something.